sparvidata/sparvi/README.md

-# HawkDB
+# Sparvi
 An open-source data quality and profiling engine for modern data warehouses.
-HawkDB monitors data pipelines, detects anomalies, tracks schema changes, and ensures data integrity with sharp precision—like a hawk keeping watch over your data.
+Sparvi monitors data pipelines, detects anomalies, tracks schema changes, and ensures data integrity with sharp precision—like a hawk keeping watch over your data.

 This repository contains both the backend (Flask API with a data profiler) and the frontend (React) for the HawkDB Data Profiler MVP.